 At Congregation Beth Shalom, our mission is to celebrate our Jewish identity and promote meaningful connections to everyday life through ritual and spirituality, education for all ages, mitzvot and tikkun olam.
 We are proud of our Jewish heritage and strive to provide traditional and innovative activities to inspire development of relationships with each other and with God.

-Executive Vice President – Rob Cohen
+President – Rob Cohen

 VP Ritual – Marianne Simon